spacepy/dbprocessing/docs/scripts.rst

 Goes through the database and adds all the files that went into the code to the processqueue so that the next ProcessQueue -p will run them

-.. option:: codeID code to reprocess for
+.. option:: codeID

+   code to reprocess for

-.. option:: -s <date>, --startDate <date> Date to start reprocessing (e.g. 2012-10-02)
+.. option:: -s <date>, --startDate <date>

+   Date to start reprocessing (e.g. 2012-10-02)

-.. option:: -e <date>, --endDate <date> Date to end reprocessing (e.g. 2012-10-25)
+.. option:: -e <date>, --endDate <date>

+   Date to end reprocessing (e.g. 2012-10-25)

-.. option:: -m <dbname>, --mission <dbname> Selected mission database
+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

-.. option:: --force Force the reprocessing.
-Speicify which version number to increment (1,2,3)
+.. option:: --force

+   Force the reprocessing.
+Specify which version number to increment (1,2,3)

 .. warning:: Should work, probably doesn't